sjanney/chord-waitlist-page/ENVIRONMENT_SETUP.md

 ## 🎉 **You're Done!**

 Your waitlist page now securely integrates with Google Sheets using environment variables.
-The API key and spreadsheet ID are kept secure on the server side and only exposed to your frontend when needed.
+The API key and spreadsheet ID are injected at build time and kept secure.

 ## 📞 **Need Help?**

 If you encounter any issues:
 1. Check the browser console for error messages
 2. Verify your environment variables are set correctly
-3. Test the `/api/config` endpoint directly
+3. Check your Google Cloud Console for API usage and errors
-4. Check your Google Cloud Console for API usage and errors
+4. Make sure your API key restrictions allow your domain